Your Right to Opt-Out of Sale of Your Personal Information

 - Who you are, and:

-- If you are acting as an agent for someone else (in which case you’ll also need to provide proof that that person has authorized you to act on their behalf, or that you have the right to do so for some other reason, such as if you are a parent or legal guardian acting on behalf of your minor child), or
+- Is on behalf of someone else (in which case you’ll also need to provide proof that that person has authorized you to act on their behalf, or that you have the right to do so for some other reason, e.g., if you are a parent or legal guardian acting on behalf of your minor child), and:

 - The best way(s) to contact you so that I can respond to your request and take any steps that may be required to verify your identity (see the “Identity Verification Requirements” section below).

-(Except as otherwise required by law, requests pertaining to children under 18 should be submitted by a parent, legal guardian, or other authorized adult representative.)
+Again, except as otherwise required by law, requests pertaining to children under 18 should be submitted by a parent, legal guardian, or other authorized adult representative.

-I may share information related to CCPA requests to the extent required and/or otherwise permitted by applicable law/regulations for administrative and/or compliance purposes; to respond to subpoenas or other court orders; and/or to publish de-identified and/or aggregated information about requests I receive as described in the “Reports and Aggregated Statistics” section of the Privacy Policy (e.g., statistics on how many requests of a particular type I received in a given period).
+The CCPA and its associated regulations impose strict limits on the use and/or disclosure of information related to privacy requests.
+However, I may share information related to such requests to the extent permitted — and/or required — by applicable law and/or regulations for compliance purposes; to comply with a legal obligation (e.g., to respond to a subpoena or other court order); and/or to publish aggregate information about requests I receive, as described in the “Reports and Aggregate Statistics” section of the Privacy Policy (e.g., statistics on the total number of requests of each type I received during a given calendar year).

-(To learn more about what kinds of information I gather in connection with this website, please consult the Privacy Policy.)
+(To learn more about what kinds of personal information I may collect through and/or in connection with this website and how I may use and/or disclose that information, please consult the Privacy Policy.)

 Identity Verification Requirements

-Please note that, in order to better safeguard your privacy and the privacy of others, I may be required to verify your identity before processing certain requests pertaining to your personal information.
-I may be unable to fulfill your request if I cannot verify your identity to the degree of certainty applicable law and/or regulations require.
+Please note that I may be required to verify your identity before processing certain requests pertaining to your personal information.
+I may be unable to fulfill your request if I cannot verify your identity to the degree of certainty required by applicable law and/or regulations.

-Even if I verify your identity to “a reasonably high degree of certainty,” the regulations prohibit me from disclosing certain types of extremely sensitive information in connection with an access request.
-For example (but without limitation), if I possessed your Social Security Number, I could not provide you with the actual number I possessed.
+Even if I verify the requestor’s identity to “a reasonably high degree of certainty,” the regulations prohibit me from disclosing certain pieces of sensitive personal information in response to a request to know.
+For example, if I possessed your Social Security number, I could not provide you with the actual number I possessed, only the fact that I possessed that information.